Hornbill-Docs/data-imports-guide/data-imports-guide/assets/configexamples/sccm.md

 # Configuration Example - SCCM 2007 & 2012

-The following is an example of the SourceConfig, AssetTypes and data mapping configuration that could be used to import computer-type assets from an SCCM 2007 or 2012 data source.
+The following is an example of the SourceConfig, AssetTypes and data mapping configuration that could be used to import computer-type assets from an SCCM 2007 or 2012  database.
+This means that the Keysafe Key that holds the credentials to authenticate requests to the database should be of type [Database Authentication](/data-imports-guide/assets/authentication#key-type-database-authentication).

 In this example: